Back to top

 Posted: 25/08/22

-Checking whether your home or business is at risk of flooding and signing up for flood warnings is important but it’s even more important that you understand what each flood alert and warning means.
+Knowing whether your home or business is at risk of flooding and signing up for flood warnings is vital.
+But equally important is understanding what each type of flood alert and warning means, so you can take the right action at the right time.

 Flood Alert